mohammadFeiz/r-geometric/README.md

 ### getPointsByDivide()
 ##### get a line object and divide value as parameters and returns midpoints array .
+##### in this example , This function divides the line into 6 equal parts by return 5 mid points.
 ``` javascript
 let midPoints = RGeometric.getPointsByDivide({x1:0,y1:0,x2:100,y2:60},6);
 //returns [[x,y],[x,y],[x,y],[x,y],[x,y]]